 Seeing a show at the Jay Pritzker Pavilion is an hypnotic experience.
 Above you floats a brushed stainless steel canopy that casts an artistic network of shadows across the pavilion’s Great Lawn.
 Created by notable architect Frank Gehry, the acoustically perfect bandshell is encased in sheets of brushed steel that resemble an aerodynamic tiered headdress.

 Every summer the City of Chicago hosts a Summer Film Series and Summer Music Series at the pavilion, which is also the main stage for historic free music festivals, most notably the Chicago Blues Festival, Chicago Jazz Festival and the Grant Park Music Festival, the nation’s only remaining free outdoor classical music series.
 Throughout the summer months, music emanates from Pritzker Pavilion as an exhaustive list of festivals and concerts take hold of the lakefront.

-7. Take in a Show at Harris Theater for Music & Dance
+7. Catch a show at Harris Theater for Music & Dance

-8. View Alfresco Art at the Boeing Galleries
+8. See outdoor art at the Boeing Galleries

 The Boeing Galleries consist of a North Gallery and a South Gallery in which site-responsive, outdoor exhibitions take place throughout the year.